mahouboy23/IB-notes/Notes week 4.md

 - the aristocracy, the clergy and peasant were the previous classes
 - entrepreneurs and investors grew more in social class, power and money
 - new educated class appeared (middle class)
-- the service sector (white color jobs )
+- the service sector (white color jobs)
+- search of equality from women and was helped by the industrial revolution
+-

 ## Class discussion